JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-context-menus.md

 The default context menu for a text field includes the following actions, depending on the cursor's position and the selection range: Copy, Cut, Paste, and Select All.
-To enable the standard context menu in the text field, just use the `TextField` component from the Material theme.
+This standard context menu is available by default in the material `TextField` (`androidx.compose.material.TextField` or `androidx.compose.material3.TextField`) and the foundation `BasicTextField` (`androidx.compose.foundation.text.BasicTextField`).

 ```kotlin
 import androidx.compose.material.Text